Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/exploring-5-meta-tags-to-help-beginners-with-seo.md

 ## 3. Meta charset

 This tag MUST be on every page.
-Leaving this out can really impact your website not being indexed.
+Leaving this out can impact your website not being indexed.

 These are the two major ones: